VirtusLab/scala-cli/website/docs/reference/commands.md

 Compile and run Scala code.

-To pass arguments to the application, just launch after -- scala-cli MyApp.scala -- first-arg second-arg
+To pass arguments to the application, just add them after '--', like: scala-cli MyApp.scala -- first-arg second-arg

 Accepts options: